HIOTio/HIOTProto/specification.md

 ### Cloud-side

-“Cloud-side” refers to typical SaaS offerings, including remote administration tools and user-facing components.
+"Cloud-side" refers to typical SaaS offerings, including remote administration tools and user-facing components.
 The cloud-side has been divided into a number of subcomponents offering specific functionality.
 While some of these components and their functionality is outside of the